 Please submit a completed Graduate Carrel Application Form.
 Graduate students who qualify will be assigned a carrel when space is available.
-A $40 key deposit is required to cover the possible loss of a carrel key.
-In the event that your key is lost, the lock on the door will be changed and you will be required to make another deposit.
-Deposits are refunded when you turn in your carrel key.
-Carrels are renewed at the end of each Fall and Spring semester.
-A Carrel Renewal Form, with the renewal deadline date, will be placed in the carrels before the end of the semester.
-If a carrel is not renewed by the due date and the key is not returned the key deposit will be forfeited and all personal items will be sent to the Lost & Found.
+In the event that your key is lost, you will be charged a $100 replacement fee for the cost of creating a new key.
+Carrels are renewed at the end of Spring semester.
+Instructions will be emailed in advance of the renewal period.
+If a carrel is not renewed by the due date and the key is not returned, then the carrel assignment will be forfeit and all personal items will be sent to the Lost & Found.

-Two graduate students are assigned to each carrel.
-Each graduate student may use half of the bookshelf and half of the bulletin board space.
-Items should not be stored on or below the desk.
+Two graduate students can be assigned to each carrel.
+If two are assigned to a carrel, each graduate student may use half of the bookshelf and half of the bulletin board space.
 Only one person is allowed in the carrel at a time.
 It is the responsibility of carrel partners to determine the use of assigned time slots.

 Library carrels are not soundproof.
 Any conversation in your carrel can be heard in surrounding carrels.
 Please do not use your carrel as an office.